Tourist Attractions and Best Things to do in San Sebastian, Spain

-The beach is located in the commercial district of San Sebastian and it is popular as the surfers’ beach as it homes art galleries, many sports shops, and large department stores.
+The beach is located in the commercial district of San Sebastian, and it is famous as the surfers’ beach as it homes art galleries, many sports shops, and large department stores.
 The beach attracts surfers from all over the world because of its surf competitions and challenging waves.
 The beach is also famous to sports enthusiasts who come here to play football, beach volleyball, and beach tennis.

 Go on Pintxos Tour

-Go sightseeing at the Aquarium-Sea Palace
+Go sightseeing at the Aquarium-Sea Palace.